darcat/promis/README.md

 % stats
 ```

-Alternatively it's possible to convert the profiles to format acceptable for KCacheGrind/QCacheGrind:
+The `.prof` files can be also visualized by [SnakeViz](https://jiffyclub.github.io/snakeviz/).
+Just make sure it's Python3.
+Alternatively it's possible to convert the profiles to format acceptable for [KCacheGrind/QCacheGrind](https://kcachegrind.github.io/html/Home.html):

 ```BASH
 $ pip3 install pyprof2calltree
 $ for i in sync/profiling/*.prof; do pyprof2calltree -i $i -o callgrind.$i.txt; done
 ```

+**Don't** enable `--kcachegrind` in `runpromis.sh`, it has an older version of the converter and seems to have a slight unit mixup.